Kishor-Bibin/wildrydes-aws-project-/Doc.md

     - Set the "Token Source" to "Authorization".
     - Create the authorizer.

-    **Screenshot: Creating Cognito Authorizer**
-    [Add screenshot of the Cognito authorizer creation page in API Gateway]

 3. **Test the Authorizer:**
     - Click into the newly created authorizer.
     - Paste the authorization token you copied earlier (from the `ride.html` page after logging in).
     - Click "Test".
 You should get a successful response with a status code of 200.

-    **Screenshot: Testing the Authorizer**
-    [Add screenshot of the authorizer test page showing a successful result]

 4. **Create a Resource and Method:**
     - Go back to the "Resources" tab.